Home Insurance

 Get insurance with ‘betterments and improvements’ coverage

-Even freehold homeowners should notify their home insurance provider if they’re taking on a major renovation because renovations will typically increase the value of your home, which is important for your insurer to know should they one day need to cover the cost of replacing it.
+Even freehold homeowners should notify their home insurance provider if they’re taking on a major renovation, as renovations typically increase the value of your home.
+This is important for your insurer to know in case they need to cover the cost of replacing it.
 However, condo owners need to take a somewhat different approach.

-According to Pieter Louter, CEO of Onlia, a provider of home and car insurance, condominium corporations will generally not include coverage for “betterments” or “improvements” to individual units.
+According to Pieter Louter, who is a former CEO of Onlia, a provider of home and car insurance, condominium corporations will generally not include coverage for “betterments” or “improvements” to individual units.
 That means it’s up to the condo owner or renter to secure this kind of coverage themselves.
 If they already have separate home insurance, they can see if it’s included in their policy.

 Either way, if you own or rent a condo it’s best not to rely solely on the condo insurance provided by your condo corporation — especially if you’re planning to renovate someday.
 Purchasing your own supplemental home insurance will provide you with the security you need.